Creating and Using Templates in Goalscape

-To create a new instance of that goalscape in Goalscape Online, Upload the .gsp using Project > Upload > Goalscape GSP Project (or the 'up into the cloud' button at the top of the screen).
+To create a new instance of that goalscape in the legacy Online app, Upload the .gsp using Project > Upload > Goalscape GSP Project (or the 'up into the cloud' button at the top of the screen).

-Change the Main Goal name straight away – that will prevent any confusion with the original template or any previously-uploaded instances.
-Tip: use the client's name at the start of the Main Goal name to identify each goalscape by tab label and in the list under the Home tab.
+In either case, Change the Main Goal name straight away – that will prevent any confusion with the original template or any previously-uploaded instances.
+Tip: use a Name at the start of the Main Goal name to identify each goalscape by tab label and in the list under the Home tab.

 At an initial 'workshop' session with each client, start with a fresh copy of your template, personalized with the client's name.
 During your discussion, customize it based on their specific goals, resources and timescales.
 You can do this in a face-to-face session, or in a webmeeting using screenshare, both looking at the same goalscape.

-Share the goalscape with the person (or multiple people within a client organisation) – giving them Admin, Edit or View access.
+Share the goalscape with the person (or multiple people within a client organisation) – giving them Administrator, Editor or Viewer access.